 What is the cause of SSA?

 There is no one cause.
 No single genetic, hormonal, social, or environmental factor is predominant.
 There are similar themes, e.g. childhood gender non-conformity, difficulties in developing a sense of gender identity (for a range of reasons), sexual abuse, peer and family dynamics, sexual history, but the mix varies with individuals, and individual personal responses to life-events are the single overriding factor.
 Two children from the same family and social environment can interpret the same incidents very differently.
-So random reaction, if it structures itself into self-image, can become a significant contributor to homosexuality — as twin studies show.
-Often, from early on, there is a felt inability to find acceptance in same-sex groups, often a defensive withdrawal from those groups in conflict with a desire to belong that can begin to intensify around some admired same-sex figure.
-After puberty that intense emotional focus can get confused with sexual feelings and activity, a response that, if the pattern continues for some years, can lead to self-identification as homosexual or lesbian and sometimes intentional adoption of a gay life-style.
-But each person is a unique combination of contributing factors and has a unique path out of homosexuality.
+So random reactions, if they begin to become habitual, can become a significant contributor to homosexuality — as twin studies show.
+Psychologically speaking there is often - in people who develop same-sex attraction - from early on, a felt inability to find acceptance in same-sex groups, and a defensive withdrawal from those groups in conflict with a natural desire to belong that can begin to intensify around some admired same-sex figure.
+After puberty that emotional focus can get confused with sexual feelings and activity, a response that, if the pattern continues for some years, can lead to self-identification as homosexual or lesbian and sometimes intentional adoption of a gay life-style.
+But each person is a unique combination of contributing factors and has a unique path into (and out of) homosexuality.

 DNA is a ladder of nitrogenous bases and sugars that is a recipe for proteins, not sexual preferences.
 But it is also a ladder of destiny, a Jacob’s ladder, and it is our choice whether angels or demons walk up and down it.
 We can decide to capitulate to the “genetic argument” or not.
 Do your genes make you do it?
 You can choose.